alilotfi23/CipherLock/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+For more details, please look at the [LICENSE](LICENSE) file.

 ## Contributing